 The formation of blood clots can occur from an abnormal heart rhythm, and with clot breakage, ischemic strokes potentially occur.
 Anticoagulants such as warfarin (Coumadin) or aspirin assist reducing the potential for blood platelets to form clots.
 Blood clotting medications have shown a 68% reduction of risk for ischemic strokes.

-Statin medications are recommended beyond their cholesterol-lowering effects and are commonly prescribed for ischemic stroke patients upon discharge from the hospital.9 Studies have indicated patients discontinuing statins one to two months post-hospitalization increase their risk of dying from a stroke within one year.21
+Statin medications are recommended beyond their cholesterol-lowering effects and are commonly prescribed for ischemic stroke patients upon discharge from the hospital.29 Discontinuing statins can cause changes in platelet activity or inflammation increase their risk of cardiovascular events and dying.31

-A daily low dose aspirin has been shown to reduce risk for a second stroke in women who have suffered either an ischemic stroke or heart attack; however, evidence is mixed regarding a daily low dose aspirin for healthy women.9 According to the 2005 Women’s Health Study, healthy women taking a low dose aspirin every other day showed a risk reduction for ischemic strokes by 24%, yet the risk for hemorrhagic strokes rose by 24%.
+Aspirin therapy is reasonable in women with diabetes or in those 65 years and older if their blood pressure is controlled and the benefit for ischemic stroke and myocardial infarction prevention is likely to outweigh the risks.32 According to the 2005 Women’s Health Study, healthy women taking a low dose aspirin every other day showed a risk reduction for ischemic strokes by 24%, yet the risk for hemorrhagic strokes rose by 24%.
 The CVD benefits for women age 65+ taking daily aspirin demonstrated a 34% reduction in heart attacks and fewer ischemic strokes by 30%.
 The Women’s Health Study further reported that healthy women under age 65 may suffer greater side effects such as gastrointestinal bleeding, bruising, and increased risk for hemorrhagic strokes versus modest benefits from daily aspirin use.
-Furthermore, healthy women 65+, and younger women with family history of CVD should consult their physician regarding a low dose aspirin therapy (81 mg baby aspirin).9
+Furthermore, healthy women 65+, and younger women with family history of CVD should consult their physician regarding a low dose aspirin therapy (81 mg baby aspirin).33

 What to do regarding smoking?
 Avoid smoking and second-hand smoke.
-Research studies have indicated a three-step approach to quitting along with smoking cessation programs encompassing the following suggestions:
+Research studies have indicated a five-step approach to quitting along with smoking cessation programs encompassing the following suggestions:34

-Exercise at least 30 minutes most days and with longer exercising or greater intensity, increased benefits can be achieved.
+Get at least 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous aerobic activity, or a combination of both, preferably spread throughout the week.
 Moderate-intensity exercise such as walking, swimming, and bicycling can assist in recovering from a stroke and reduce the risk for another CVA event.
-Utilize a physical therapist to design a tailored program if a stroke-related disability has occurred.9
+Add moderate- to high-intensity muscle-strengthening activity (such as resistance or weights) on at least 2 days per week.
+Utilize a physical therapist to design a tailored program if a stroke-related disability has occurred.35